srivyshnavi93/vysh_temp/README.md

 # Open Data Platform

-- This repository holds a project built using open source tools such as Apache Kafka and Apache Spark.
+- This repository holds a project built using open source tools such as Apache Kafka, Apache Spark, Apache Superset etc.
 - The goal of this project is to build an end to end data platform using open source tools and technologies.

 ### Pre-requisities: